 The active ingredient in ZUPLENZ is ondansetron, which has been shown to be effective in the prevention

 of nausea and vomiting.
 ZUPLENZ is available in 4-mg and 8-mg doses.

 How is ZUPLENZ different from other antiemetics?

-ZUPLENZ is the first and only 5-HT3 antagonist available in an oral soluble film that prevents nausea and vomiting.
+ZUPLENZ is the first and only 5-HT3 receptor antagonist available in an oral soluble film that prevents nausea and vomiting.
 ZUPLENZ films dissolve rapidly in the mouth in about 10 seconds and can be taken with or without water.
 Each peppermint-flavored film is individually packaged for discreet, on-the-go use.